Setting Windows Live Mail to use IMAP

 To have Windows Live Mail save drafts, deleted messages, and copies of sent messages on the IMAP server (rather than on your PC), set the following options:

 - Check the box marked "Store special folders on IMAP server".
-(Otherwise, drafts, deleted, and sent messages will be stored on your local hard disk -- which is called "Storage Folders" by Windows Live Mail).
+(Otherwise drafts, deleted, and sent messages will be stored on your local hard disk, called "Storage Folders" by Windows Live Mail.)

 - Enter Sent for the "Sent Items Path".